baldesco/SDC_P8/README.md

 }
 ```

-Both outputs of the program (sterring angle and throttle) are cliped before passing them to the simulator, so they don't exceed some upper and lower limits.
+Both outputs of the program (steering angle and throttle) are cliped before passing them to the simulator, so they don't exceed some upper and lower limits.

 * Finally, introducing these changes in the car's speed made it necessary to do some final tuning on the PID parameters.
 The final parameters chosen were: